Do individuals have the right to access their personal information?

 - the controller’s contact information;

-- information relating to how personal data may be shared and the reason it may be shared;
+- information relating to how personal data may be shared (including international transfers) and the reason it may be shared;

 - the employee’s rights as it relates to their data.

 HR Best Practices: Create a clearly defined process to give employees the ability to review and correct their personal data.
-When information can’t be shared or deleted due to legal requirements, make sure employees are properly informed in advance of the collection.
-Additional rules relating to employee access may come out prior to the law going into effect in February 2020.
+When information can’t be shared or deleted due to legal requirements, employees should be informed of this in advance of the collection.